qiuyixuan/To-Do-App/README.md

 #### 3. Use a database along with Flask
 We used Flask-SQLAlchemy to implement an [app](src/app_db.py) and here is the asscoiated [html file](src/templates/index.html).

-#### 4. Implement a tag filter
+#### 4. Add a tag filtering feature
-The filter is able to search by tag and reset itself.
+Users can filter to-do items they added to each to-do item using the drop down tag filter, which for now allows single entry tag searches and a reset function that reverts the form back to the full list of to-do-list.